mjhea0/twitter-sentiment-analysis/readme.md

 This video details how to conduct text sentiment analysis in R using Jeffrey Bean's [algorithm](http://jeffreybreen.wordpress.com/2011/07/04/twitter-text-mining-r-slides/).

-Essentially, I show how to pull pull tweets from the Twitter web API, comparing each word to positive and negative word bank, and then using a basic algorithm to determine the overall sentiment.
+Essentially, I show how to pull tweets from the Twitter web API, comparing each word to positive and negative word bank, and then using a basic algorithm to determine the overall sentiment.
 I also show how to analyze the data.

 This repository includes the algorithm, word banks, output, and R data.